jonathanye29/unit1_repo/README.md

         cvmenu = validate_int_input(f"{colors[1]}Invalid option.
 Please enter an option [1-2]: {end_code}")
 ```

 Above is the code that allows the user to choose between creating a new transaction or viewing their transaction history.
 Using the "if" statement, the user will be directed to either creating a new transaction, or to their transaction history.
-To prevent user error, the code above will validate that the user inputs a digit within the range 1-2 and not something else.
-If the user does end up inputing something other than 1 or 2, an error message will appear and the user will be given another chance to input a correct option.
+This is one of the main solutions to the clients problem, and it will allow her to easily store and see her transaction data.

 ## Create transaction